Nenkai/gt-modding-hub/docs/formats/adhoc/gpb_gpbdata.md

 ## Unpacking/Packing

 The [GTAdhocToolchain](https://github.com/Nenkai/GTAdhocToolchain) can be used to unpack and pack these containers.
+Compiled builds can be acquired from the [Actions](https://github.com/Nenkai/GTAdhocToolchain/actions) page, clicking on the latest build, and scrolling to the bottom for a build's executable. **It is recommended to always check for updates**.

 ---